collective/collective.documentviewer/README.txt

   - add text back to pdf(necessary?)
     - slow...
-  - remove images after file is deleted
+  - remove images after file is deleted for plain file storage
   - take hash of file to compare if it's already converted